priscilaandreani/priscilaandreani/README.md

 </a>

 ## Hey, there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
-I'm a digital product designer and front-end developer. <br />
+I am a digital product designer and front-end developer. <br />
-I'm from Brasil, living in São Paulo and currently working at [Grupo Boticário](https://www.grupoboticario.com.br/), I also teach at [Tech pro Bem](https://techprobem.com.br/), a community of technology professionals who work voluntarily with NGOs and social projects, enhancing the reach of the third. sector.
+I currently work for [Grupo Boticário](https://www.grupoboticario.com.br/) and teach at [Tech pro Bem](https://techprobem.com.br/), a community of technology professionals that voluntarily works with NGOs and social projects, enhancing the reach of the third sector.